 Saddam Hussein committed plenty of atrocities, but not, apparently, this one.
 The teenager’s accusation, at first verified by Amnesty International, was later refuted by that group as well as by other independent human rights monitors.

-And amid this controversy in 1992, we see the baby name Nayirah appear for the very first time in the U.S. baby name data:
+And amid this controversy in 1992, the baby name Nayirah appeared for the very first time in the U.S. baby name data:

 - 1993: unlisted